Biden's St. Patrick's Day scrambled by Irish PM's COVID case | Politics

 - United States

-Martin learned he had tested positive for COVID-19 Wednesday evening while attending an event with Biden and House Speaker Nancy Pelosi, but the White House said the president was not considered a close-contact of Martin — also referred to as Ireland's taoiseach.
+Martin learned he had tested positive for COVID-19 Wednesday evening while attending an event with Biden and Pelosi, but the White House said the president was not considered a close-contact of Martin — also referred to as Ireland's taoiseach.
+Pelosi said she sat with the Taoiseach at the dinner.
+She said he was wearing a mask but took it off as they sat together to eat.
+It was during the appetizer when he was called aside.
+He later left the table, right before she was to present him with an award.

-This year marks the Irish-American Biden's second St. Patrick's Day in office, but his first with substantial in-person events after last year's celebrations were suspended by the pandemic.
+As for her own health, Pelosi said she is tested almost every day, and will continue following the guidelines from the Capitol's Office of the Attending Physician on COVID-19.
+She said she did not count the minutes she sat with the Irish leader.
+Biden, meanwhile, said he was glad to briefly see Martin “for seven and a half minutes” at the event.

+The Centers for Disease Control and Prevention defines “close contact” with an infected person as spending 15 minutes or more over a 24-hour period.
+The CDC says people with “close contact” does not need to quarantine if they are up to date on their vaccines, but they should wear a well-fitting mask around other people for 10 days after their contact.
+“We're very, very sad that on St. Patrick's Day the Taoiseach has this diagnosis,” Pelosi said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)